timfox456/java-fsd-phase2/learnjava2/README.md

 ## Database

-You will need to install mysql.
+You will need to install MySQL or MariaDB.

+One alternative to this if you lack admin permissions is [XAMPP](https://www.apachefriends.org/download.html).

 #### Creating a database and user